LuismGil/SurveyForm/README.md

 ## Survey Form

 This form will allow us to know a little more about your musical preferences and help us suggest good music to you.
-This form will allow us to know a little more about your musical preferences and help us suggest good music to you.

 In this project I implemented **HTML** and **CSS**